-There are no governmental laws, decrees or regulations existing in Jersey (where Caledonia is incorporated), which restrict the export or import of capital, or the remittance of dividends, interest or other payments to non-resident holders of Caledonia's securities.
-Nor does Jersey have foreign exchange currency controls.
-Exchange control approvals from the Reserve Bank of Zimbabwe are required on the flow of funds in and out of Zimbabwe; Caledonia has not encountered difficulty in obtaining all of its required approvals.
+There are no governmental laws, decrees or regulations existing in Jersey (where Caledonia is incorporated), which restrict the export or import of capital, or the remittance of dividends, interest or other payments to non-resident holders of Caledonia's securities, nor does Jersey have foreign exchange currency controls.
+Exchange control approvals from the RBZ and the Reserve Bank of South Africa are required on the flow of funds in and out of Zimbabwe and South Africa; Caledonia has not encountered difficulty in obtaining all of its required approvals.